Tutoring/Help- Zoom Virtual Meetings or in person by appointment only. Please email me for sign in information. :)Updated 8/2/2022

 Forensic Science Course Overview:

 This lab course concentrates on the application of science to civil and criminal laws that are enforced by law enforcement agencies in a criminal justice system.
 Labs are designed to collect and analyze evidence.
-Some material presented in this class is of a sensitive nature and may be difficult for some individuals.
+Some materials presented in this class are of a sensitive nature and may be difficult for some individuals.
 Student discretion is advised.

 As your Forensic Science teacher, I want to make certain that you are informed about the topics you will be learning.
 Your Forensic Science class will expose you to several controversial subjects.
 These include the following:

 o violence prevention (rape, mugging, abduction) and self-defense

 o serial killer videos, facts, methods, and psychology

 o the effects of a fired bullet on objects and people